The tale of the Toronto Giants: Toronto’s forgotten baseball team

 For 42 years, Toronto has been the home nest for the Blue Jays; a club responsible for two World Series titles, six division titles, seven playoff berths, two Hall of Famers, two MVP’s and 52 All-Stars.

-The origin of the Blue Jays is a fascinating tale by itself, but the rise of that team was precipitated by the fall of another.
-The Toronto Blue Jays would not exist if not for an unsuccessful bid to buy and move the San Francisco Giants to Toronto in 1976.
+The origin of the Blue Jays is a fascinating tale, but the rise of that team was precipitated by the fall of another.
+The Toronto Blue Jays would not exist if not for an unsuccessful bid to move the San Francisco Giants to Toronto in 1976.

 “My desire to bring a Major League Baseball team to Toronto started when I woke up one day when I found out the mayor in Montreal, Mayor Drapeau, was successful in convincing Major League Baseball to give Montreal a team called the Expos,” Godfrey said.
 “I decided: ‘How come Montreal gets a baseball team and Toronto doesn’t have a baseball team?’
 As a politician, I felt I was going to set my sights on bringing a baseball team to Toronto.”